By Ian Wilson (Rated PG)

 “Find out anything?” he asked.

-“He was trying to start up the turf war between us and the coyotes again,” I replied.
-I gave him enough truthful information to satisfy him, but kept the rest to myself.
+“He was trying to stir up the turf war between us and the coyotes again,” replied.
+I gave him enough truthful information to satisfy him, keeping the rest to myself.

 “Good work,” said Hoarfrost.
 “Now, let’s go get some shuteye.”

 I went out into the gravel drive where the bikes were parked.
-I crept over to Hoarfrost’s bike and started feeling around in the saddlebags.
-By virtue of being a werewolf, my eyesight at night is much better than the average human.
-I felt around inside until I felt a cold metal object.
+Swaggering over to Hoarfrost’s bike, I opened one of his saddle bags and felt around until I touched a cold, metal object.
 It was a revolver, the same caliber as was used to put two bullets in my dad.
 I couldn’t believe it.
 The man who gave me a home and a job (such as it was) was the same man who put my dad in the ground.
-I put the weapon back in the bag and stood up from my kneeling position.
-I started to go to my cabin, and I stopped and turned around.
-I went back to the bike, and took the gun out of the bag.
+Placing the weapon back in the bag, I started to go to my cabin, paused and turned around.
+I was going to get to the bottom of this.

 “Walter!” a voice called.
 I looked to my cabin to see Evening Raider standing at the doorway wearing one of my flannel shirts.
 She looked cute.

 “Just a minute, sweetheart,” I said, holding up my index finger.
-I marched into the main cabin, where hoarfrost, the Chief, and Fang were discussing what to do with their prisoner.
+I marched back to the bike, removed the gun from the bag, and went right into the main cabin.
+There, Hoarfrost, Chief Naiche, and Fang were discussing what to do with their prisoner.

 “I say we kill him nice and slow,” said Fang, fondling a knife.